 Improved Energy Delivery

-a) Expand the evidence base upon which decisions about demand for energy services amongst displaced communities are made by building a portfolio of 2 country-based quantitative surveys and 40 qualitative case studies based on primary fieldwork with displaced people, humanitarian workers and energy providers in the Kigeme, Nyabiheke, or Gihembe camps in Rwanda, and with internally displaced populations living in the Uttargaya and Khalte in Nepal.
+a) Expanded the evidence base: To help make decisions about demand for energy services amongst displaced communities HEED conducted country-based quantitative surveys and qualitative case studies with displaced people, humanitarian workers and energy providers.

-b) Translate research findings into an ‘energy for displacement’ protocol and prototypes for use by humanitarian agencies in procurement processes and by the private sector in the future production of sustainable technologies for lighting, cooking and decentralised energy generation through three ‘Design for Displacement’ (D4D) workshops in the UK, Rwanda and Nepal, and seek input and feedback from key stakeholders through twelve ‘Energy for End users’ (E4E) designathons in displacement settings.
+c) Translated research findings into an ‘energy for displacement’ protocol: The protocols aid humanitarian agencies and the private sector in the future production of sustainable technologies for lighting, cooking and decentralised energy generation.
+These protocols emerged from three ‘Design for Displacement’ (D4D) workshops in the UK, Rwanda and Nepal, and from displaced communities who engaged through twelve ‘Energy for End users’ (E4E) designathons in Rwanda and Nepal.